 Metabolic syndrome is a group of health conditions that occur together, increasing the risk of heart disease, stroke, and Type 2 diabetes.
-Research shows that elevated cortisol is a common feature of many metabolic conditions, and its activity may promote abdominal obesity with metabolic syndrome, Type 2 diabetes, atherosclerosis, hypertension, dementia, and depression.
+Research shows that elevated cortisol is a common feature of many metabolic conditions, and its activity may contribute to the development of abdominal obesity with metabolic syndrome, Type 2 diabetes, atherosclerosis, hypertension, dementia, and depression.

 Cortisol also has a direct effect on our glucose levels.
 As our body prepares to enter a state of fight or flight, cortisol increases energy availability in the short term by driving up our level of circulating glucose.
 To do this, it drives acute insulin resistance in our muscle and fat tissue so they take up less glucose, and it tells our liver to produce more glucose.
 That’s a useful response when the stressor is real and short-lived; today, it can just create chronically elevated blood sugar.

 In addition to the direct metabolic effects of cortisol, it is common for stress to enhance cravings for high-sugar and high-fat foods.
-Finally, since cortisol has a controlling effect on salt and water balance, continually elevated levels increase blood pressure, potentially by suppressing the nitric oxide system.
+Finally, since cortisol affects blood vessel constriction, it can increase blood pressure during times of stress.